Devotions

 Pass the Tissue

 The heart pumps enough blood in an average lifetime to fill 13 super tankers, each holding one million barrels.
-Our stomachs produce the equivalent of a new stomach lining every three days because of the strong digestive acids.
-Goose bumps are a temperature triggered device used by our bodies to produce protective body hair.
-And […]
+Our stomachs produce the equivalent of a new stomach lining every […]

 Read More